klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/readme.md

 Once we have the address of the `syscall` instruction associated with the Nt/Zw function we need to call, we can just jump to it, using `JMP <Syscall Address>`.

+> In [this](https://twitter.com/s4ntiago_p/status/1488508934172278788) response by [S4ntiagoP][7], I was notified that [nanodump](https://github.com/helpsystems/nanodump) utilises this technique to create the stubs to dump LSASS.
+If you're interested in seeing an actual implementation, check it [here](https://github.com/helpsystems/nanodump/blob/main/source/syscalls-asm.asm).

 #### "Freshy" System Calls

 Before continuing, I would like to notice that a similar technique was implemented by [Elephantse4l][4] in the [FreshyCalls](https://github.com/crummie5/FreshyCalls).